williamseric1990/sensed/README.md

 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)

 `sensed` is a sensor network daemon that acts as a provider for sensor and node data.
+Uses a simple protocol based around [MessagePack](http://msgpack.org/).

 ### How do I install this thing?